rudiantoni/learn-spring-batch/README.md

 - **Practice**: my own code developed in the course progression with various changes.
 - **Exercise**: some tasks provided by the instructor in order to practice the code shown.

-There will be no mentions or links to any type of content on purpose, but the names can normally appear in the code.
+There will be no mentions or links to any type of content on purpose, but there are some names that can normally appear in the code.

 ## Technical